Statsomat/BayesTwoProp/documents/Introduction.md

         - Open a pull request to add significant commits to the master (Live-Show)

-5. Evaluation of your contributions (comments, commits, additions, deletions, reviews/tests) at 31.01.2024, 10:00.
-There are no limits set.
+5. Evaluation of your contributions (comments, commits, additions, deletions, pull requests) at 24.01.2024, 11:30.
+Cluster grading: Students are grouped into performance bands (e.g., "Excellent," "Proficient," "Basic", "Not sufficient") based on the range of scores.
 Please check the insight of the project to see the work of other students.

 (Live-Show)